-Bullet Journal Hacks – What’s More Fun?
+Bullet Journal Ideas & Hacks – What’s More Fun?

 There are so many little tips and tricks for improving your bullet journal, but how do you know which ones are for you?
-Well, I have collected 11 bullet journal hacks that I know to be super easy and crazy effective!
+Well, I have collected 11 bullet journal ideas that I know to be super easy and crazy effective!
 None of these hacks should take more than five minutes, so they really are the epitome of simplicity.
 So why don’t we jump in?

 #1 – Color Code With Mildliners

-This is an easy bullet journal hack to help you organize the categories of your life.
+This is an easy bullet journal idea to help you organize the categories of your life.
 Create some type of color coding system with the help of the lovely Zebra Mildliners and start marking your pages with a simple color square!
 Do it right up to the edge of the page and you can see the patterns of colors building up as you go.

 #2 – Color Code Your Bullet Journal Index to Match